axllent/silverstripe-cms-tweaks/README.md

 * Prevent accidental form submission in CMS when enter is used
 * Add "Remove formatting" button to TinyMCE to clean code
 * Add some invalid elements to TinyMCE
+* Optinal "noenter" class can be added to TextFields to prevent new lines (eg: MetaDescription)
+* Link logo in CMS to webiste homepage rather than silverstripe.org
+* Remove "Help" link

 ##Requirements
 * SilverStripe 3.1